MonikaSuchoszek/beyond-the-known/_posts/en/2022-10-20-Benalmadena-Spain.markdown

 <img src="/assets/Spain/Malaga/20221116_143907.jpg" />
 <img src="/assets/Spain/Malaga/20221116_150056.jpg" />

+Don't miss out on the opportunity to visit this vibrant and welcoming destination on your next European holiday!

 __Practical info:__

   * The airport has perfect connection with Malaga and nearby cities on the coast by train.
 Buying tickets was very easy,